AT29/Fraktal-Ihos/README.md

 - C++ standard:       Visual C++ 14 (2015) / std:c++14
 - external libraries: SFML 2.5.1.

+## License

+This software is under the MIT license.
+See LICENSE.md for more information.

 ## Images created by this software.

 ### Blue Palm Trees theme: